ASSISTANT PROFESSOR OF THEOLOGY

 Arts and Sciences Building 318

-Professor Stephanie Wong joined Valparaiso University’s Theology Department in January 2019 and teaches World/Global Christianity.
-She researches the development of Catholic theology in China, especially in dialogue with Confucianism.
+Professor Stephanie Wong joined Valparaiso University’s Theology Department in January 2019 and teaches World/Global Christianity and Asian religions.
+She researches the development of Catholic theology in China, especially in dialogue with Confucianism and Buddhism.

-Professor Wong has long been interested in inter-cultural religious encounters.
+Professor Wong has long been interested in inter-cultural and inter-religious encounters.
 Having grown up in a mixed Chinese and Dutch-American family, she was fascinated by the ways in which different communities articulate and transmit their religious experience.
-What is the relationship between the Gospel and the multiplicity of human cultures?
+What is the relationship between religion and culture?
 Between Christianity and other Asian religious, philosophical and moral traditions?
 And between Christian communities of disparate locations and languages?
-How can God be better known through attention to this diversity?

-Professor Wong’s writings focus on the formulation of Chinese Christian citizenship.
-Her recent dissertation was entitled “From Subjects to Citizens of the State and of God’s People: Frédéric-Vincent Lebbe (1877-1940) and the Project to Indigenize the Chinese Catholic Church in Republican China.”
+Professor Wong’s writings focus on the formulation of Chinese Christian citizenship in the midst of the changing inter-religious and religion-state relations of the 20th century.
+She is currently working on a manuscript revision of her dissertation, “From Subjects to Citizens of the State and of God’s People: Frédéric-Vincent Lebbe (1877-1940) and the Project to Indigenize the Chinese Catholic Church in Republican China.”
 It analyzed an early-20th century Belgian-Chinese priest’s effort to nationalize the Church — both in the sense of becoming no longer a foreign (predominantly French) institution and in the sense of building and defending the new Chinese nation.

 Ph.D., 2018 – Georgetown University (Doctorate in Theological and Religious Studies, and Certificate in Apprenticeship in Teaching (AT) Program)